ferrous-systems/rustconf-james-2018/index.md

 ## Peripherals

+> connecting your CPU to the physical world

 ::: notes

 Most Microcontrollers have more than just a CPU and RAM, they also come with a bunch of stuff called Peripherals which are useful for interacting with other hardware, like sensors, bluetooth radios, screens, or touch pads.
 These peripherals are great because you can offload a lot of the processing to them, so you don't have to handle everything in software.
 Kind of like offloading graphics processing to a video card, so your CPU can spend it's time doing something else important, or doing nothing so it can save power.